backstage/backstage/docs/auth/bitbucket/provider.md

 factory.

-The `@backstage/plugin-auth-backend` plugin also comes with two built-in resolves that can be used if desired.
+The `@backstage/plugin-auth-backend` plugin also comes with two built-in resolvers that can be used if desired.
 The first one is the `bitbucketUsernameSignInResolver`, which identifies users by matching their Bitbucket username to `bitbucket.org/username` annotations of `User` entities in the catalog.
 Note that you must populate your catalog with matching entities or